juanortellado/vend-o-matic/Readme.md

 For development purposes, API entities like beverages, coins, coins needed to buy, are handled in memory just to keep it simple but it's recommended to be implemented with a DB.

 It is assumed to run within a safe environment of the vending machine.
 However, it's implemented to use security tokens, particularly JWT, but it's a really basic implementation so has several points to improve.
+Tokens expire after 5 minutes but can be easily modified on _expirationTime_ parameter.

 ## Execution
 First of all, it’s necessary to execute installation modules for _Node.js_ and _Express_.